 Most, if not all proteins, have some naturally occurring trace heavy metals.
 Veggie proteins tend to have higher heavy metal counts as do lower quality proteins.
-Animal based proteins tend to have much lower heavy metal counts and better amino acid profiles (important for digestion), whey and whey isolate proteins in particular.
+Animal based proteins (whey and whey isolate in particular) tend to have much lower heavy metal counts.
 If you are going to supplement your protein with protein powder, be sure it comes from a quality source.
-You can always request a certificate of analysis (COA) from the manufacturer to determine how many heavy metals and toxins are in each serving.
-It is a big red flag if they refuse to share their COA.

 Sweeteners to avoid

 The final concern with protein supplements relates to what other ingredients or additives it contains and if it is potentially harmful to you or your baby.
-Products that are marketed to athletes might contain something that is not meant for pregnant or nursing women.
+Here is a rule of thumb when making decisions – read the label!
+And then keep this in mind: products that are marketed to athletes might contain something that is not meant for pregnant or nursing women.
 Most protein products that are not safe for women who are pregnant or nursing come with a warning label that will say just that.
 The safest approach is to consult a nutritional expert to ensure you are not taking something that could be harmful.
-Mommi designed its prenatal protein powder specifically for women who are pregnant or nursing.
-It is safe, easy to take, and tastes great, no bias here :)!

 Why do I need protein?

-Protein is very important during pregnancy and you need to getting an extra 25 grams while you are pregnant or nursing.
-According to Leslie Bonci, MPH, RD, director of sports nutrition at the University of the Pittsburgh Medical Center, protein is necessary because “it has its hands in every critical function of the body.”
+Protein is very important during pregnancy and you need an extra 25 grams while you are pregnant or nursing.
+Leslie Bonci, MPH, RD, director of sports nutrition at the University of the Pittsburgh Medical Center, says that protein is necessary because “it has its hands in every critical function of the body.”
 For pregnant and breastfeeding women a protein-rich diet is essential to support the growth and development of your baby.
 Use the Mommi protein calculator to determine how much protein you need based on your weight and activity level.